 It’s not all trees at Redwood National Park; there are some fantastic water views to take in as well.

-One of the best is the Klamath River Overlook, which you can get to from Requa Road, a turning just past the town of Klamath.
-This will take you uphill to a lookout point that is a noted spot for grey whale watching.
+One of the best is the Klamath River Overlook, which you can reach from Requa Road, a turning just past the town of Klamath.
+This leads uphill to a lookout point that is a noted spot for gray whale watching.

 If you aren’t visiting during the prime viewing months of November, December, March, and April, don’t worry — you’ll still get spectacular views of where the sea and river meet.